-A couple of years ago, my wife and I were in the classic push-or-hold kindergarten dilemma with regard to our elder son, who wouldn’t be five till November.
-First we were going to hold him.
+A couple of years ago, my wife and I were in the classic push-or-hold kindergarten dilemma about our elder son, who wouldn’t be five till November.
+First, we were going to hold him.
 (Dash had started preschool a year later than most kids, and we weren’t sure he was ready socially.)
 By midsummer, we’d decided to send him after all.
-(He was socializing well with kids his own age in day camp, and the elementary school’s principal was encouraging after she met him.)
+(He was socializing well with kids his age in day camp, and the elementary school’s principal was encouraging after she met him.)
 But one week into the school year, we were back to holding.
 (His kindergarten teacher gently and kindly informed us she didn’t think he was ready after all.)

 Of course, we were devastated about taking him out of kindergarten: We’d taken all the “first school bus” photos and everything, and he had seemed so excited about it all.
 But once we realized he was pretty much fine with going back to his friends in his preschool class and coming back to kindergarten next year—in other words, as with so many parenting traumas, this was far more about our emotions than his—I began to feel kind of pleased with myself.

 After all, I reasoned, now we wouldn’t have to second-guess ourselves.
 We’d explored the options and come to the best option for him: Now we knew we were doing the right thing.
 Had we not given him the one week in kindergarten, we would have spent the whole school year wondering if he should be there, if we were holding back a kid who reads well over nothing.
 But we’d done the right thing.
 We could stop worrying and relax.

 And for several months, everything was smooth.
 Until early January, that is—when our son told us casually that he didn’t want to go back to preschool after the holiday break.
 He was bored, he said.